How to protect your system from an Amadey attack

 |Damage||Stolen banking information, passwords, identity theft, victim's computer added to a botnet, installation of additional malware, victims computer used to send spam to other people.|

-Other examples of high-risk malware that can be used for malicious purposes are Krypton Stealer, Stalk and Laturo.
-Typically, cyber criminals spread various malware with a purpose to generate as much revenue as possible.
-Either way, people who have their computers infected with programs of this type usually experience serious privacy issues, monetary or/and data loss, identity theft and other problems.
-Any installed malware must be uninstalled from the operating system as soon as possible.
+Other examples of high-risk malware that can be used for malicious purposes include Krypton Stealer, Stalk, and Laturo.
+Typically, cyber criminals proliferate malware to generate as much revenue as possible.

 How did Amadey infiltrate my computer?

 Amadey is distributed using software cracks and key generators.
 In other cases, cybercriminals proliferate malware through emails (spam campaigns), dubious file or software download channels, Trojans, and unofficial software activation tools.
 To proliferate malicious programs through emails, they attach malicious files and send them to many people.

 Fake updating tools usually exploit bugs, flaws of outdated software installed on the computer or download malware rather than updates, fixes, and so on.